Mouse Accelerator (🖰💨)

 • Mouse Accelerator Always Intercept Mode (Default: False)

 Intercept mode can increase performance of some weird things, like resizing windows.
 Also, it can make the acceleration smoother for speed multipliers less than 1.
 When enabled, standard mouse messages are intercepted and included in the mouse accelerator calculations, thus reducing the total number of messages being sent in many cases.
-Unfortunately, this optimization can also cause the mouse to go unresponsive if Simplode Suite Long Debug is too busy.
+Unfortunately, this optimization can also cause the mouse to go unresponsive if Simplode Suite is too busy.
 Another potential drawback of this setting is that the mouse curve may not behave exactly the same inside some games as it does on the desktop.
 A major advantage of the custom mouse accelerator is the ability to obtain the same acceleration curve in multiple environments, because when the behavior does not match it can interfere with muscle memory.
 So, if your applications perform well with this feature off, you may be better off disabling this feature so that you can avoid losing the advantages of a uniform mouse feel.

 • Mouse Accelerator Dynamic Intercept Mode (Default: True)